DreamWorks Animation: Diversification, expansion, and 20th Century Fox distribution (2012–2016)

 The next year, in February, DreamWorks announced the foundation of a new publishing division called DreamWorks Press, to publish books in print and digital form.
 In June, the rights to Felix the Cat were acquired by DreamWorks Animation from Felix the Cat Productions, owned by Don Oriolo.
-The same month, DreamWorksTV channel debuted on YouTube and operated by AwesomenessTV.
-DreamWorks Animation then purchased Paramount's distribution rights to the pre-2013 library in July, and since then, DreamWorks Animation's then-distribution partner 20th Century Fox has distributed the library on their behalf until 2018, in which DreamWorks Animation's sister studio Universal Pictures has assumed these responsibilities.
+The same month, DreamWorksTV channel debuted on YouTube, operated by AwesomenessTV.
+DreamWorks Animation announced in July that it had purchased Paramount's distribution rights to their pre-2013 library.
+DreamWorks Animation's then-distribution partner 20th Century Fox distributed the library on their behalf until 2018, in which DreamWorks Animation's parent company Universal Pictures has assumed these responsibilities.

 The studio was reported to be acquired twice in the end of 2014.
 First, it was reported in September that the Japanese conglomerate SoftBank was in talks to acquire DreamWorks Animation for a price of $3.4 billion, but the next day, it was reported that SoftBank had withdrawn its offer.
 Next on November 12, it was reported that Hasbro was in talks to buy DreamWorks Animation in November.
 The proposal reportedly calls for the combined company to take the name "DreamWorks-Hasbro" and for Jeffrey Katzenberg to become its chairman, but as a matter of policy, neither Hasbro nor DWA publicly comment on mergers and acquisitions.
 Two days later, the talks were reported to have fallen through.

 DreamWorks Animation announced their launch into the television broadcasting business on December 9, 2014, by creating their own channel called the DreamWorks Channel.
-With HBO Asia handling affiliate sales, marketing and technical services, the network will launch in several Asian countries (except China and Japan) in the second half of 2015.
+With HBO Asia handling affiliate sales, marketing and technical services, the network launched in several Asian countries (except China and Japan) in the second half of 2015.
 The channel first premiered in English on August 1, 2015, and a Thai-dubbed channel launched in September 2015.
 Also in December, DWA sold a 25% stake in AwesomenessTV for $81.25 million to the Hearst Corporation.

 On January 5, 2015, DreamWorks Animation announced that Bonnie Arnold, producer of the How to Train Your Dragon series and Mireille Soria, producer of the Madagascar series were named co-presidents of the studio's feature animation division.
-At the same time, it was also announced that Bill Damaschke will step down from his position as Chief Creative Officer.
+At the same time, it was also announced that Bill Damaschke would step down from his position as Chief Creative Officer.
 So far, under Arnold and Soria's current tenure they signed Jason Reitman and Edgar Wright to work on their own animation debuts.
-Two weeks later, PDI/DreamWorks completely shut down as part of its parent company's larger restructuring efforts.
+Two weeks later, PDI/DreamWorks completely shut down as part of its parent company's larger restructuring efforts due to the box office underperformance of Mr. Peabody & Sherman and Penguins of Madagascar (both 2014), cutting 500 jobs.

+On March 1, 2016, at an investor conference, Katzenberg floated the idea that DreamWorks Animation would be interested in a merger with Paramount Pictures, the studio's former distribution partner.
+While Katzenberg fantasized about such a marriage, he acknowledged that Viacom was merely looking for an equity partner and not to sell the studio outright.